obverter/obverter-web/_posts/2022-08-04-type-two-baseball.md

 It's wandering drunk through the 3AM streets of London in June 2008 and trying your hostel key on the front door of every house on the wrong block.

-In other words, it's not the most thrilling way to spend your time, but there is a certain satisfaction that comes from just getting through it.
+It's not the most thrilling way to spend your time, basically.
+But there is a certain satisfaction that comes from just getting through it.

 ## Why Watching Baseball is the Poster-child for Type 2 Fun